Butterfinger Logo

 Butterfinger Logo 1983

-The most significant redesign since the first presentation of the logo took place in 1983.
-It has been completely updated.
+The most significant redesign since the logo’s first presentation in 1983 has been completely updated.
 The background color was still yellow but looked more modern than the previous versions.
-The word inscription is similar in style to the logo of 1975-1983, but all the letters have become italic.
+The word inscription is similar in style to the logo of 1975-1983, but all the letters have become italicized.
 The color of the name has become brighter and more attractive.
-There are also two contours – white and orange.
+There are also two contours—white and orange.
 Thus, there was a sense of three-dimensionality.

 1998 – 2004